ben6370/MinecraftPlugin-Economy-Trade-/README.md

 # How to use this Minecraft Plugin [Economy&Trade]
 Self-made plug-in system that includes trading and economic systems.
 Plugin supports the 1.21 server and does not support single-player use.
-<p>This is the first version of this plugin, with more functions such as PVP, mini-games, backpack expansion, etc.</p>
+<p>This is the first version of the plug-in, with more functions, such as PVP, mini-games, backpack expansion, etc.
+  The future goal will be to focus on an all-in-one plug-in package.
+Players can enjoy multiple effects as long as they download one plug-in.</p>

 <h2>Economic System</h2>
 <p>Enter <code>/money</code> to check your balance.
 The balance can be used to make transactions in the store.</p>